HackerSamuraiDAO/2022-Web3Infinity-submission/README.md

 ## Inspiration

-We are trying to build the most secure and permission cross-chain NFT bridge supported by [Connext](https://www.connext.network/).
+We are trying to build the most secure and permissionless cross-chain NFT bridge supported by [Connext](https://www.connext.network/).
 We are a very active team and have a good community in the cross-chain space.

 [NFTHashi Twitter](https://twitter.com/nfthashi)